 In the past, I’ve written blogs about creating and publishing content that a user will love.
 Here are a few that pop immediately in my mind:

-But, is that also what Google loves?
+But is that also what Google loves?

-Sounds complicated but this guide should give you a perspective on how to hit that sweet spot while building a content management strategy.
+Sound complicated?
+This guide should give you a perspective on how to hit that sweet spot while building a content management strategy.

 Before we jump right in, here’s something interesting I found.